Obituary of John E. Abel, III

 In John’s memory, donations can be made to the Rome and Oneida United Fire and Police Retirees Association, P.O.
 Box 4745, Rome, NY 13442, and/or the American Lung Association of New York, 155 Washington Avenue Suite 210, Albany, NY 12210.

-Please offer online condolences at: www.BarryFuneralHome.To plant a tree in memory of John Abel, III, please visit Tribute Store
+Please offer online condolences at: www.BarryFuneralHome.To plant a beautiful memorial tree in memory of John Abel, III, please visit our Tree Store